 Isn’t it better for me to solve my own problems?

 A counselor/therapist doesn’t solve your problems for you.
 Rather, he or she helps you clarify issues so you can solve problems on your own with a therapist’s guidance, support, and expertise.
 The goal of therapy is to make you more self-sufficient, not more dependent.

 Why do people consider using therapy?

-Therapy is a partnership between an individual and a professional who is trained to help people understand their feelings and assist them with changing their behavior.
+Therapy is a partnership between an individual and a professional who is trained to help people understand their feelings and assist them toward their patterns of behavior.

-If I begin therapy, how should I try to gain the most from it?
+If I begin a therapy, what should I try to gain the most from it?

 There are many approaches to therapy and various formats in which it may occur–including individual, group, and couples.
 Despite the variations, all therapy is a two-way process that works especially well when you and your therapist communicate openly.
 Research shows that the outcome of therapy is improved when the therapist and the client agree early-on about what the major problems are and how therapy can help.